 Let’s explore these seven tips for creating your first business website without the intricacy and stress.

-1. Getting Down to the Tech Basics
+1. Get Down to the Tech Basics

 You do not need to be fluent in SQL, know how to differentiate between a Virtual Private Server (VPS) and a Shared Web Hosting, or dedicate nearly all your available resources to your online pursuits.
 Yes, web design has dramatically changed since the days of You’ve Got Mail, but it has also become easier to create a business website from scratch.